BS in Business and Entertainment

 - ITEC-335 Social Networking, Social Media, and Web 2.0 (3)

 - KSB-391 Internship (1-6) (1 credit hours required)

 - 1 credit hour in another approved internship

 - MGMT-301 The Entertainment Industry: Structure and Business Models (3)

 - MGMT-304 Protecting the Creative Class in the Face of Technological Innovation (3)

-Business and Entertainment Students select one of the Entertainment Specialization Tracks below or design a custom track with the assistance and approval of the BAE Program Director.
-Tracks are 12-15 credit hours.
+Select one of the entertainment specializations below or design a custom specialization with the assistance and approval of the Business and Entertainment Program Director.
+Specializations are 12-16 credit hours.

 - MGMT-303 Representing Talent (3)